 Hironori Funabiki, Ph.D.

+Chromosomes carry core operating programs for life.
 During mitosis, a full set of chromosomes must be equally transmitted to the offspring of each dividing cell.
-Failures in this process can result in numerous disorders, including birth defects and tumor progression.
-Funabiki studies how chromosomes signal to spatially and temporally orchestrate rapid assembly and disassembly of macromolecules that ensure accurate chromosome segregation.
+Failures in this process can result in numerous disorders, such as cancers.
+Funabiki studies the molecular signatures and mechanisms of chromosome identity and inheritance.

 The human body is composed of trillions of cells, which are produced and maintained by massive numbers of cell divisions.
 Human cells typically have 46 chromosomes, but this number often deviates in cancer cells.
 Cellular DNA content can be also altered by the invasion of pathogens.
 The Funabiki lab studies the mechanisms by which cells ensure accurate chromosome numbers, detect abnormal chromosomes and foreign DNA, and adapt to these aberrations or eliminate them.
 Through this work, the Funabiki lab aims to understand the molecular basis for cancers and other diseases.